Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 function called `getAllDatasFromOneTimezone` and which return all datas from only one whished timezone as 'String' type and even the current datetime in a wished format,

-* 1 function called `getFlagFromMultipleTimezones`
+* 1 function called `getFlagFromMultipleTimezones` and which return the corresponding flag as 'String' type from all wished timezones in an array containing elements of 'String' type

 * 1 function called `getFlagFromOneTimezone`